Skip to main content

-How to Set Boundaries at Work Without Killing Your Career
+How to Set Boundaries at Work Without Damaging Your Career

 The Short Answer

-Setting boundaries at work means deciding in advance what you will and will not do, then communicating those decisions clearly and without apology.
+A work boundary is a pre-decided limit on what you will and will not do professionally, framed around outcomes rather than feelings, and communicated clearly without apology.
 It is not about being difficult.
 It is about protecting the resources (energy, time, focus) that make you good at your job.
-The most effective boundaries are specific, pre-decided, and framed around outcomes, not feelings.
 "I do not check email after 7 PM" works.
 "I need more work-life balance" does not.

 I learned this the hard way.
 I had no boundaries at my last job.
 I had alarms set during the night to check work messages.
 I said yes to everything because I thought that was what high performers did.
 What it actually did was burn me out so completely that I walked away from the career entirely.
 Boundaries are not a luxury.
 They are maintenance.